 What is Fascia?

-Restrictions cause tissues to dehydrate, solidify, become brittle and easy to tear.
-If the ground substance of fascia has solidified, then all of the nutrition, fluid, oxygen, biochemistry, hormones, information and energy that are needed by our cells cannot be absorbed.
-Nor can the cells excrete toxins and waste products to be transported into the lymphatic system, so these may stay trapped in the cells essentially poisoning the cells.
+Malfunction of the fascial system due to trauma, inflammation, posture, repetitive stress, or surgery, etc., can create a binding down or tightening of the fascia.
+Restrictions cause tissues to dehydrate, solidify, become brittle and easy to tear and can result in excessive pressure on pain-sensitive structures causing pain, discomfort and/or limited motion and function.
+If the ECM of fascia has solidified, then nutrition, fluid, oxygen, etc. needed by our cells cannot be absorbed.
+Nor can the cells excrete toxins and waste, so these may stay trapped inside, essentially poisoning the cells.

 What is John F. Barnes Myofascial Release?

-John F. Barnes form of Myofascial Release therapy is a safe and highly effective manual therapy that involves applying a slow stretch into the fascial network.
+The makeup of the fascial system causes it to resist a suddenly applied force which explains why more aggressive forms of therapy only produce temporary results or aren't effective at all.
+John F. Barnes form of Myofascial Release therapy is a safe and highly effective manual therapy that involves applying a slow, gentle stretch into the fascial network.
 It can provide amazing results such as decreasing pain and increasing range of motion.
-It can help with adhesions, 'feeling stuck', back pain, fatigue, jaw pain, headaches, fibromyalgia, sports injuries, repetitive stress injuries, and postural alignment issues like scoliosis, etc.
+It can help with adhesions, 'feeling stuck', back pain, jaw pain, headaches, fibromyalgia, sports injuries, repetitive stress injuries, frozen shoulder, pelvic pain, painful scars, birth injuries, bladder problems, post traumatic stress, carpal tunnel syndrome, whiplash, neck pain, chronic fatigue, and postural alignment issues like scoliosis, etc.

 Gentle, sustained pressure is applied into an area of restriction.
 This is done without sliding on the skin, therefore no oil or lotion is used during these sessions.
-The hold must be maintained at least 90-120 seconds in order for the collagen component of the connective tissue to begin releasing.
-Sustained pressure for 3-5 minutes or more for each restriction allows the solidified tissues to soften and begin rehydrating.
+The hold must be maintained at least 90-120 seconds in order for the collagen component of the connective tissue to unkink.
+Then sustained pressure, lengthening or opening for 5 minutes or more for each restriction allows the solidified ECM tissues to soften and begin re-hydrating.
 Waiting for this change to occur is key to producing a lasting result.

 For more information visit www.myofascialrelease.com and read the articles written by John F. Barnes.